-We have mathematically proved \cite{Nottale1992}, \cite[Chapt.~6]{Nottale1993}, \cite[Chapt.~4.4]{Nottale2011} that the general solution to the special relativity problem (i.e., find the linear laws of transformations which come under the principle of relativity) is, as well for motion as for scales, the Lorentz transformation.
-This proof is based on only two axioms, internality of the composition law and reflection invariance, which are both expressions of the only principle of relativity.
-We know since Poincar\'e and Einstein that the special relativity law of composition of two velocities $u$ and $v$ writes $w={(u+v)}/{(1+u \, v / c^2)}$.
-In the same way, the general law of composition of length-scale ratios, $r \to r'= \rho \times r$, writes in special scale-relativity theory $\Ws={(\Us+\Vs)}/{(1+\Us \Vs/\Cs^2)}$, where $\Us=\ln(r/\lambda)$, $\Vs=\ln \rho$ and $\Ws=\ln(r'/\lambda)$.
-Another relevant result of special motion relativity is that the Galilean relation of equality between velocity and momentum, $p/mc=v/c$, becomes \beq \frac{p}{mc}=\frac{v/c}{\sqrt{1-(v/c)^2}}. \eeq In the same way as velocity characterizes the state of motion of the reference system, we consider in SSR that resolution length-scales characterize their state of scale \cite{Nottale1989,Nottale1992,Nottale1993,Nottale2011}.
+Another relevant result of special motion-relativity is that the Galilean relation of equality between velocity and momentum, $p/mc=v/c$, becomes \beq \frac{p}{mc}=\frac{v/c}{\sqrt{1-(v/c)^2}}. \eeq In the same way as velocity characterizes the state of motion of the reference system, we consider in SSR that resolution length-scales characterize their state of scale \cite{Nottale1989,Nottale1992,Nottale1993,Nottale2011}.
 The difference is that motion transformations constitute an additive group, while scale transformations are a multiplicative group.
 However, using the Gell-Mann-Levy method one can show \cite{Nottale1993,Nottale2011} that the natural variable for describing length-scales and their transformations is the logarithm of a ratio of length intervals, so that one recovers an additive group in terms of these variables.